-Law enforcement is the primary entity designated with the compliance and enforcement aspects of the Medical Marijuana Registry Program.
-Marijuana is a Schedule 1 Drug, is illegal at the federal level, and all Hawaii program participants are required to maintain “strict compliance” with part IX, chapter 329 to be afforded protection as a registered program participant and to assert the medical use of marijuana as an affirmative defense to any prosecution involving marijuana under part IX, chapter 329 or chapter 712.
+Law enforcement is the primary entity designated with the compliance and enforcement aspects of the Medical Cannabis Registry Program.
+Cannabis is a Schedule 1 Drug, is illegal at the federal level, and all Hawaii program participants are required to maintain “strict compliance” with part IX, chapter 329 to be afforded protection as a registered program participant and to assert the medical use of cannabis as an affirmative defense to any prosecution involving cannabis under part IX, chapter 329 or chapter 712.

 Many areas of community concern are not specifically addressed in the law.

 - The smell of cannabis smoke from a neighbor’s home (single family, condo, etc.) – all “smoke free” laws (see §328J) also apply to medical cannabis and Registry staff typically refer complainants to their Board of Directors or property managers (for condos/apartments) or to speak directly to their neighbors in this regard.